amiiy/DataBaseTips/postgresql.md

 #### Extera Tip:

-    Tip: As an alternative to the -D option, you can set the environment variable PGDATA.
+     As an alternative to the -D option, you can set the environment variable PGDATA.

 and as documentation say this directory should be owned by `postgres` user, so: `chown /usr/local/pgql/data postgres` and also keep in mind that if we change the root to anything other than `/var/lib/postgres` we should edit the `PIDFile` section in service file.